Jeļena Ostapenko: 2018: World No. 5, Wimbledon semifinal

-2019: Fall through the rankings, doubles success, late season resurgence
+2019: Doubles success

 Ostapenko's first tournament of the year was the Shenzhen Open where she lost in the first round to Monica Niculescu.
 She went on to play at the Sydney International, where she lost to Ash Barty in the first round.
 At the Australian Open, Ostapenko was seeded 22nd and lost to Maria Sakkari, again in the first round.
 One commentator identified her tendency to hit a relatively high number of double faults, and frequent coaching changes, as contributing to her lack of success in 2019.
 At the French Open, she lost to Victoria Azarenka in the first round, but reached the quarterfinals of the doubles event with Lyudmyla Kichenok, falling to Elise Mertens and Aryna Sabalenka.

 Ostapenko also lost in the first round of the Wimbledon Championships to Hsieh Su-wei.
 Despite the loss, alongside Robert Lindstedt she reached the first mixed-doubles final of her career, though they lost in straight sets to Latisha Chan and Ivan Dodig.
 During the tournament Ostapenko twice served a ball on the head of her partner Lindstedt.
+After Wimbledon, Ostapenko's ranking dropped to as low as No. 83 in the world; this was her lowest ranking since February 2016.

 At Jūrmala, Ostapenko was defeated in the first round by Bernarda Pera, but she reached the final of the doubles alongside Galina Voskoboeva; the pair lost to Sharon Fichman and Nina Stojanović.
 At Toronto, Ostapeonko defeated Caroline Garcia and Anastasia Pavlyuchenkova to reach the third round, before losing to qualifier Marie Bouzková; in doubles, she and partner Lyudmyla Kichenok lost in the first round to Julia Görges and Karolína Plíšková.
 At Cincinnati, she was defeated in the first round of the singles tournament by Yulia Putintseva, and, partnering with Kichenok once again in the doubles, defeated Raquel Atawo and Han Xinyun in the first round, before falling to Lucie Hradecká and Andreja Klepač, the eventual champions.
 Finally, she had some success at the US Open where she beat Aleksandra Krunić and 2019 Wimbledon quarterfinalist Alison Riske, in straight sets, to reach her first Grand Slam third round of the season where she faced wildcard Kristie Ahn to whom she lost in straight sets.
 In doubles, she and Kichenok were defeated in the first round by Caroline Dolehide and Vania King.